zachMahan64/math0520lib/README.md

-### math0520lib, my bonus project made for Brown's Math 0520 Linear Algebra Course
+### math0520lib, bonus project made for Brown's Math 0520 Linear Algebra Course
 - The library is header-only, see the [demo](demo/demo.cpp) for usage.
-- The library contains a custom matrix class, `Mat`, that supports various row operations including an RREF method.
+- The library contains a matrix class, `Mat`, that supports various row operations including an RREF method.
 There are also free functions for scaling, dotting, and crossing vectors, as well as element-wise addition in [include/math0520lib](math0520lib/include/math0520lib).
 The matrix class is fully generic and interops cleanly with all standard numeric types (int, float, double, etc) and also interops with std::vector.
 It can also be initialized intuitively with initializer lists.
 The free functions for manipulating vectors also work generically with std::vectors and std::arrays containing standard numeric types.
-- Using this library is as simple as including the header files in another project
+- Using this library is as simple as including the [header files](math0520lib/include/math0520lib) in another project.
 - Here is the output of the demo code:
 ```
 Hello, math0520!
 This is my demo for a basic C++ linear algebra library.